 Often times, sea turtle facts won’t mention that they’re involuntarily sneaky creatures.
 Sea turtles often move so slowly and gracefully that you’ll often be shocked to find them swimming right beside you.
 They also sometimes blend in with the rocks and sand so well that you might even mistake them for being a part of the reef.
-Pixar actually nailed it in Finding Nemo when they represented sea turtles as being the “surfer dudes” of the underwater community – their slow-motion flippers emanating a sense of tranquillity and chillness that’s completely in tune with the flow of the ocean around them.
+Yacht La Pinta has spotted several of these famous reptiles, their slow-motion flippers emanating a sense of tranquillity and chillness that’s completely in tune with the flow of the ocean around them.

 Galapagos sea turtle sightings are pretty common in the Galapagos, be it while you’re snorkeling in Galapagos or checking out the sea life below aboard your glass-bottom boat.
 As a result, we felt it necessary to fill you in on some interesting sea turtle facts regarding these zen-like animals of the sea.